100yann/Bash-Git-Commands/README.md

 git rm — cached filename - removes a file from staging area without deleting it
 git commit - commit the current changes in the staging area (index) to the master branch
 git commit -m - adds message to your commit
+git commit -a -m - commits all unsaved changes and adds message
 git log - returns all previous commits with a log id
 git log —oneline - returns all previous commits with a log id but each log id takes up only one line
 git checkout log id - goes back to the commit with the specified log id